Freudenberg Group: Ownership and philosophy

 Freudenberg remains a family-owned private company, structured as a Kommanditgesellschaft (limited partnership) jointly held by descendants of Carl Johann Freudenberg (some 300 in 2011).
 Stock cannot be sold to non-family members and must be surrendered by in-laws upon divorce.
 No stockholder holds more than 2% ownership.
 An annual three-day General Meeting elects the Board of Partners, which consists of 7 to 13 members of whom the majority must be Freudenberg family members.
 The divisions are managed by a Management Board, who need not be family members.
 Stockholders receive a semi-annual family newsletter and have access to an owners' intranet.
 A select few are on the Wine Commission, which oversees the private Freudenberg vineyards.
 These vineyards are the largest in the Bergstraße region, producing 60,000 bottles of wine annually.
 Wolfram Freudenberg, a fifth-generation family member who formerly headed the Stuttgart Stock Exchange, was Chairman of the Board of Partners from 2005 to 2014, succeeding Reinhart Freudenberg, who stepped down for reasons of age.
 In 2014 he was succeeded by Martin Wentzler, also a fifth-generation family member.

 Carl Johann Freudenberg laid down guiding principles for the company: modesty, honor, financial solidity and adaptability to circumstances.
-In the late 1930s, the company developed operating principles that include broad diversification in both products and markets, spreading of risk, long-term thinking, the maintenance of an equity ratio of at least 40%, and avoidance of large acquisitions while favoring small ones.
+In the late 1930s, the company developed operating principles that include broad diversification in both products and markets, spreading of risk, long-term thinking, the maintenance of an equity ratio of at least 40%, and avoidance of large acquisitions while favouring small ones.
 The company would rather acquire "a handful of interesting smaller enterprises" in a given year than a large company that might endanger the company philosophy.
 In each area of activity, the company operates only where it can be first or second in the market; for example, it sells motor seals worldwide but Vileda mops mostly in Europe.